-A regional bank wanted to conduct brand positioning research to assess their current position in the market relative to their competitors and understand opportunities for distinguishing the bank in the market.
-Specifically, they wanted to understand how they fair on awareness and loyalty metrics in the market and uncover insights that can inform a distinguishing positioning for their communications strategy.
+A regional bank wanted to conduct brand positioning research to assess its current position in the market relative to its competitors and understand opportunities for distinguishing the bank in the market.
+Specifically, the client wanted to understand how they fair on awareness and loyalty metrics in the market and uncover insights that can inform a distinguishing positioning for their communications strategy.

 Banking decisions revolved mainly around convenience (incorporating online and mobile banking) and customer service.
 A personal relationship with a banker is still highly valued, and many feel that they need a partner to work with that will answer the phone when they call.
 The client bank excelled in this regard and stood out for accessibility and accountability of employees at all levels.
 Technology was a weak point for the bank and was undermining the banks’ strength in accessibility.

 Awareness of the bank varies by region, from being the most well-known and used to being practically unknown.
 Generally, customers of Credit Unions and Community Banks are more satisfied, loyal, and have a stronger emotional connection to their bank compared to Regional and Large Cap Banks.
 However, overall, customers are satisfied with the client bank, and, as a segment, look more like the customers of a smaller bank.

 Consumer perceptions suggest that the client bank shares in the strengths of small financial institutions which gives them the unique opportunity to deliver an experience that capitalizes on the strengths of both large and small financial institutions.

 A strong positioning opportunity for the bank would contain elements that are important to consumers and that are in line with the bank’s reputation.
 Four attributes rise to the top as elements that could be incorporated into strong positioning for the bank: